AmaanOMO/my-tea-house/README.md

-# Amaan's Tea House 🫖
+# Amaan's Tea House

-Just me playing around with HTML and CSS.
+Just me playing around with HTML and CSS

 - Structured a layout using CSS Grid
 - Practiced styling components using the box model, shadows, and borders